ElektroStudios/gdidrop/README.md

       📄 Seaman (USA) (Track 3) [gdidrop].bin
       💿 Seaman (USA).gdi

-And the content of the generated .gdi file will be like this:
+And the content of the generated .gdi file will look like this:

     3
     1 0 4 2352 "Seaman (USA) (Track 1) [gdidrop].bin" 0